 What is omakase and why is it more expensive?

-Omakase means “I leave it to you” — the chef builds the day’s menu around the best available product that morning.
-It allows the kitchen to work with peak-freshness fish without holding stock.
-The higher price reflects the cost of daily top-quality sourcing and the personalized small-counter experience.
+Omakase means “I leave it to you” — the chef builds the day’s menu around the best product that arrived that morning, working with peak-freshness fish without holding stock.
+The higher price reflects daily top-quality sourcing and the personalized small-counter experience of six to seven seats.

 What is the best budget sushi in Barcelona with real quality?